MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ns-acxstreams-acx_stream_bridge_config.md

 ### -field OutStreamVarArguments

-And [ACXOBJECTBAG]() (DocsTeam - need link to ACX Object Summary topic) that is used to provide variable arguments for the output stream.
+And ACXOBJECTBAG object that is used to provide variable arguments for the output stream.
 This is an optional settings and can be NULL.
+For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -field TargetStreamAttributes

-An [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that is used to define the ACXTARGETSTREAM (DocsTeam - need link to ACX Object Summary topic) attributes.
+An [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that is used to define the ACXTARGETSTREAM object attributes.

 ## -remarks